 Am I Eligible for Delayed Financing?

-Fannie Mae lists a handful of stipulations that have to be met to be eligible for delayed financing:
+There are a handful of stipulations that have to be met for you to be eligible for delayed financing:

 - Your new loan amount can’t be higher than the total of what you paid for the home, including the purchase price, closing costs, prepaid fees and points.